nrfconnect/sdk-nrf/samples/bluetooth/nrf_dm/README.rst

 This sample synchronizes devices using the scan and advertising facilities of the Bluetooth LE.
 Anchoring occurs after the exchange of ``SCAN_REQ`` and ``SCAN_RSP`` packets.

+The following chart shows the sequence of the synchronization process:

 .. msc::
    hscale = "1.3";
    DevA [label="Device A"],DevB [label="Device B"];